 The 3rd possible justification is range.
 The SM-3 boasts a range about 5x longer than the Arrow-2, at 300 miles vs. 50-60 miles.
 A tripartite system of SM-3, Arrow-2, and Patriot missiles would effectively offer the 3 layered tiers required by a country of Israel’s size: national defense/ first line of defense, defense of key regions/ second shot, and defense of specific sites/ final attempt.

 Fourth, deployment would coincide with a growing shift in the USA to focus on “ascent-phase intercept” of medium (MRBM) and intermediate-range (IRBM) missiles.
-If the launchers are deployed close enough to the firing missile, interceptions become possible some time between the boost and mid-course phases during entry into space, right before the target missile can begin deploying decoys.
+If the launchers are deployed close enough to the firing missile, interceptions become possible sometime between the boost and mid-course phases during entry into space, right before the target missile can begin deploying decoys.
 The Middle East’s compressed distances are a threat, due to low warning times and the resulting hair-triggers.
-They might also be an opportunity, with sufficiently capable defensive missiles.
+They might also be an opportunity.

 In the end, as noted above, Israel decided to improve its Arrow system and create the Arrow-3, with funding assistance from the USA.
-The country clearly considers ballistic missile defense to be a strategic technology capability, and the Arrow system is already integrated with its air defense architecture.
-The SM-3′s land-based progress will happen elsewhere.
+The country clearly considers ballistic missile defense to be a strategic technology capability, has yet to purchase ships that would make naval SM-3 deployment possible, and have already spent the money to integrate the Arrow system with Israel’s air defense architecture.
+The SM-3’s land-based progress will happen elsewhere.

 - US MDA – Aegis Ballistic Missile Defense: Future Capabilities.

 - DID FOCUS – Raytheon’s Standard Missile Naval Defense Family.

 - DID – Alone, If Necessary: The Shield of Poland.
 Poland will be fielding a national air and missile defense system as a complement to EPAA – and also as insurance against its failure.